You can never get a cup of tea large enough or

 4. Email reminders.
 It is the host's responsibility to send out an email reminder to the rest of the group with details about when, where, and what book has been selected for the following month.
 (In the "olden" days before email, we had to mail out post card reminders.
 Hosting got a lot easier when email came along.)
 We usually send out an initial reminder a month ahead, and then a second reminder a day or two before the book club meeting.

 5. Keep food and beverages simple.
 Our hosts offer everyone something to drink as we arrive.
-The choices are usually soda or a glass of wine.
+The choices are usually an iced beverage or a glass of wine.
 We discuss the book while we sip on our beverages.
 Towards the end of the meeting, the host provides dessert and decaf coffee.
 Some of us like to cook and make homemade desserts; others hate cooking and buy something ready-made to serve.
 We're all happy either way.
-Keeping hosting and food easy is important so that everyone is happy to host, and no one drops out because book club is too much work or hassle.
+Keeping hosting and food easy is important so that everyone is happy to host, and no one drops out because book club is too much work or they feel pressured to offer an elaborate spread of food.
 This is supposed to be a relaxing, fun evening; we don't want anyone stressing about the food they're offering.
 No appetizers, no meals, no themed celebrations.
 Simple, simple, simple.

 6. Rotating discussion leaders.
 We take turns leading the book discussion and do this on a volunteer month-to-month basis--just like the hosting.
 The host and discussion leader are always 2 different members, so that no one has to take on both jobs for one meeting--again keeping it simple.
 We keep this very informal, too.
-The leader can google "book review of (insert book title/author)" and print out plenty of analysis of whatever book we're reading.
-(In the "olden" days, the discussion leader had to go to the library, read book reviews and author information in magazines and newspapers, make photos copies, and compile the informatin to share at the meetings.
+The leader can google "book reviews of (insert book title/author)" and print out plenty of analysis of whatever book we're reading.
+(In the early, pre-internet days, the discussion leader had to go to the library, read book reviews and author information in magazines and newspapers, make photos copies, and compile the information to share at the meetings.
 A much bigger job than it is now.)
-Most authors have websites now that have additional information about their books, and biographies that often reveal interesting tidbits about their background.
+Most authors have websites now that have additional information about their books and biographies that often reveal interesting tidbits about their background.
+Wikipedia is another easy source of author information.
 Sometimes there are videos or interviews that can be shared at book club as well.
 Many books now include discussion questions and author interviews at the end of the book.
 Our discussion leaders simply read the highlights of the information that they find--no note taking or time-consuming preparation is involved.

 Having someone do a little bit of homework about the author and book in advance makes a huge difference in the book discussion.
 It always adds to the understanding of the book if you know something about the author, why they wrote the book, how they prepared, etc. I've heard of book clubs that resist taking this step because they think it will make the book club too "hard", less fun, and too much like school.
 I disagree.
 It makes the discussion more fun and interesting.
 We have some of our liveliest discussions as we learn details about the author and his/her motivations in writing the book.